tobybreckon/python-cnn-tools-test/README.md

 ---

 ## Test #5 - TensorFlow and OpenCV full system check - high performance

+* this tests we can use advanced extra module functionality within OpenCV (hopefully 3.x) with TensorFlow in the same python script

 ```
 (as per steps 1-3 of Test 4)